exasol/virtual-schema-shared-integration-tests/README.md

 This repository contains abstract integration tests for Exasol Virtual Schemas.

-The basic idea of these tests is to check if a function behaves same on a table of a Virtual Schema than on a regular Exasol table.
+The tests check that Exasol functions behave in the same way on a Virtual Schema table and on a regular Exasol table.

 ## Additional Information